 In a situation where the dataset contains multiple fields that could be used for comparison the analyst has a challenge to deal with...
 How can someone predict whether the viewer wants to compare the products, categories or brands, and measure sales by number of units sold, $ value, or the weight shipped?

 One option is to create multiple variations of the same chart, using different combinations of split and measure fields.

-Omniscope offers a solution to avoid the dashboard overload like that and give the end user control over the proceedings: scenario where the person 'consuming the report' is given the choice and is able to do it all on one Omniscope tab.
+Omniscope offers a solution to avoid the dashboard overload like that and give the end user control over the proceedings: scenario where the person 'consuming the report' is given the choice and is able to do it all on a single Omniscope tab.

 On the Sources tab add the Formula block (fx) next to the data source block that contains the filter and measure fields.

-On the Variables tab create your variables and give them name e.g. [Split choice] and [Measure choice], then add choice values, like in the image below: "Type", "Pack", "Brand".
+On the Variables tab create your variables and give them a name e.g. [Split choice] and [Measure choice], then add choice values, like in the image below: "Type", "Pack", "Brand".

 Finally - make sure that you add the Filter devices with exposed split/measure Variables, so the end user can interact with them and switch between different comparison scenarios.